 A second term for Luis Abinader

-The triumphant re-election of incumbent President Luis Abinader on May 19, 2024, with almost 60% of the vote in the first round, came as no surprise.
+The triumphant re-election of outgoing President Luis Abinader on May 19, 2024, with almost 60% of the vote in the first round, came as no surprise.
 It was preceded by a very large victory for his party, the PRM (Modern Revolutionary Party), in the municipal elections of February 2024.
 It now manages 121 of the Dominican Republic's 158 mayoralties.
 The PRM also won the legislative and senatorial elections by a wide margin.

+First elected in March 2020, in the midst of the Covid 19 pandemic, President Abinader is a 58-year-old economist and entrepreneur.
+Born on July 12, 1967 in Santo Domingo, he has long headed Abicor, a family business that owns several hotels, a cement plant and a university.
+The grandson of a Lebanese immigrant, educated in the United States, his fortune is estimated at $75 million.
 He initially suffered two defeats in the 2012 and 2016 presidential elections.
 In 2020, as the candidate of "change", his campaign slogan, he won the votes of the middle class and young people by embodying a break with the four consecutive terms of office of the PLD (Dominican Liberation Party).
-Former president Danilo Médina had succeeded in ensuring the country's economic stability, with average annual growth of 6% between 2014 and 2019, the fastest in Latin America and the Caribbean.
+Former president Danilo Médina had succeeded in ensuring the country's economic stability, with average annual growth of 6% between 2014 and 2019: the fastest in Latin America and the Caribbean.
 But his mandate was marred by scandals linked to the Odebrecht affair.
 This Brazilian construction company had admitted paying bribes to numerous political leaders in Latin America, including $92 million in the Dominican Republic.
 The scandal brought crowds to the streets in January 2017 for unprecedented "green marches" in this small state of 11 million inhabitants.

 Haiti: a neighbor in bad shape

 A 380-kilometer border separates the two neighbors, who share the island of Hispaniola.
 Since his election in 2020, Dominican President Luis Abinader has been steadily tightening controls to prevent illegal immigration from Haiti.
-Since February 2022, a wall has been under construction along the border between the two countries.
+Since 2021, a wall has been under construction along the border between the two countries.
 The first kilometers were erected in the Dajabon region at the north-western tip of the Dominican Republic.
 The Dominican government's aim is to control bilateral trade much more effectively, regulating migratory flows to combat mafias, drug trafficking and illegal arms sales.
+In February 2025, a further 12 km extension was announced, bringing the total planned length to 170 km, as part of a campaign dubbed "strengthening the border".
+The 2010 earthquake in Port-au-Prince triggered a strong mobilization of the Dominican population on behalf of the victims.
+Since then, the two neighbors have been at loggerheads.
+At the end of 2013, the courts attempted to strip of their Dominican nationality thousands of descendants of Haitians who had come to work on local farms during the 20th century.
+The uproar led Congress to reverse this decision.
+In September 2023, land, air and sea borders were temporarily closed.
+The Dominican Republic accused its neighbor of diverting water from the border's Massacre River through the construction of an irrigation canal.

 A strong economy in the region